Peer Effects in Labor Market Training: Conclusion

 \section{Conclusion}

 This paper investigates how labor market outcomes of participants in public sponsored training depend on the peer group composition as measured by the average employability of the peers.
 Using a number of predetermined characteristics, I construct a summary measure to proxy for employability.
-It is defined as the predicted probability to find a stable occupation within one year after entering unemployment.
-To identify a causal effect, I exploit the quasi-random variation in peer employability across courses offered by the same training providers over time.
+It is defined as the predicted probability to find a stable occupation within one year after program start.
+To identify a causal effect, I exploit the quasi-random variation in peer employability across courses of the same competence level offered by the same training provider over time.